-- Fun evening activities for overnight campers including movie night, pizza night and field games
+- Fun evening activities including movie night, pizza night and field games for overnight campers

-Since becoming the head coach in 1997, he has led the program to 13 20-win seasons and 13 consecutive NCAA Tournament appearances.
+Since becoming the head coach in 1997, he has led the program to 14 20-win seasons and 20 consecutive NCAA Tournament appearances.
 Under his guidance in 2009, the Blue Devils reached the pinnacle of success as they captured the program’s first NCAA Championship.
-Over the past 17 years at the helm of the program, he has led Duke to a 367-83 (.815) overall record and a 124-23 (.843) ACC mark, while advancing to the NCAA Semifinals eight times, NCAA Championship match twice and notching ACC Tournament Championships on eight occasions.
+Over the past 20 years at the helm of the program, he has led Duke to a 446-115 (.795) overall record and a 162-37 (.814) ACC mark, while advancing to the NCAA semifinals eight times, NCAA Championship match twice and notching ACC Tournament Championships on eight occasions.

 In 2012, Ashworth led Duke to a 29-3 (.906) record overall to become the ACC’s all-time wins leader.
 Duke finished 11-0 in the ACC to become the first team in ACC history to have a perfect 11-0 record and win the ACC tournament in the same season.
 The team’s 29 wins tied the 2009 national championship team for the second most in a season, while the Blue Devils also tied the 2009 team for the second-longest winning streak in program history with 18 straight victories.
 The 2012 campaign was the fifth straight 20-win season for the program, and the eighth time that the Blue Devils reached the 25-win plateau during Ashworth’s tenure.
 The Blue Devils reached the NCAA semifinals for the eighth time in program history, and finished the season listed No. 3 in the Intercollegiate Tennis Association’s final team rankings for the second consecutive year.
 The Blue Devils ended the season with six players ranked in the final ITA poll, four players named to the All-ACC team, and freshman Beatrice Capra honored as ACC Player of the Year.